-- Micro ATX Form Factor; 22.5cm x 17.4cm - GIGABYTE reserves the right to make any changes to the product specifications and product-related information without prior notice. - Please visit the Support\Utility page on GIGABYTE's website to check the supported operating system(s) for the software listed in the "Unique Features" and "Bundled Software" columns.
+GIGABYTE reserves the right to make any changes to the product specifications and product-related information without prior notice.

+Please visit GIGABYTE's website for support lists of CPU, memory modules, and SSDs.

+Please visit the Support\Utility List page on GIGABYTE's website to download the latest version of apps.